sam05457/bolt.diy/RENDER_DEPLOYMENT.md

 ## Troubleshooting

+### Expected Warnings (Normal):

+These warnings appear during build but don't affect functionality:

+1. **"The CJS build of Vite's Node API is deprecated"**:
+   - This is informational about future Vite versions
+   - Your build will complete successfully
+   - No action needed

+2. **"Data fetching is changing to a single fetch in React Router v7"**:
+   - Future compatibility notice for React Router
+   - Current setup works fine
+   - Optional: Add `v3_singleFetch` future flag if desired

+3. **"no-git-info" version**: Normal when uploading directly (not via Git)

 ### Common Issues:

 1. **Git repository error**: This is normal when uploading directly.
 The app will show "no-git-info" for the commit version.